IBM-Cloud/onprem-integration-demo/README.md

 	$ chmod 700 ./NameOfMyPrivateKeyFile.pem
 	```

 4. Use the ssh command to log into your newly created VM.
-Make sure to substitute the public IP address of your VM (it should start with 129) for XXX.XX.XXX.XX
+Make sure to substitute the public IP address of your VM (it should start with 129) for XXX.XX.XXX.XX.

 	```sh
 	$ ssh -i ./NameOfMyPrivateKeyFile.pem ibmcloud@XXX.XX.XXX.XX
 	```

+	If you receive a "No route to host" error, it is an indicator that the network fabric has not yet completed the setup.
+Wait a minute or two and retry.

 5. Resync your VM's package index files from their sources: